 The ALJ may decide the case right in the hearing with an oral decision, or wait to issue a written adjudication.
 The BHA director will review the decision to affirm, amend, remand or reverse if they do not agree with the ALJ.

-Wrongful denials of eligibility can cause coverage gaps and cost your facility needed revenue, not to mention putting your patients at risk.
+Wrongful denials of eligibility can cause coverage gaps and cost your facility needed revenue, not to mention putting your residents at risk.
 When you see a problem, don’t be afraid to pursue an appeal.